zh-lx/code-inspector/docs/en/guide/ide.md

 ### Windows

-Taking Webstorm as an example (other IDE steps are the same), to obtain the IDE Execution Path in the Windows system, the steps are as follows:
+Taking Webstorm as an example (other IDE steps are the same), to get the `IDE Execution Path` in the Windows system, the steps are as follows:

-1. Find the shortcut to the IDE (if not available, create one), right-click on the shortcut, and select 【属性】:
+1. Find the shortcut of the IDE (if not available, create one), right-click on the shortcut, and select `属性`:
    <img src="https://github.com/zh-lx/code-inspector/assets/73059627/6db6899f-fec5-474a-bffb-de8a394df777" style="max-width: 400px" />
-2. After opening, find the 【目标】 in the 【快捷】 tab and remove the double quotes in the 【目标】 to obtain the IDE Execution Path：
+2. After opening, find the `快捷` tab, the value of `目标` is the `IDE Execution Path`：
    <img src="https://github.com/zh-lx/code-inspector/assets/73059627/f5067697-a246-4566-a530-ca83f9803bf5" style="max-width: 400px" />
-3. Copy the IDE Execution Path to the `.env.local` file to:
+3. Copy the `IDE Execution Path` to the `.env.local` file:

 ```perl
 # .env.local